gaikwadtejas861/Sales-Dashboard/README.md

 The dashboards use calculated aggregations such as:

-SUM(Sales)

-SUM(Profit)

-SUM(Quantity)

-COUNTD(Customer ID)

-COUNTD(Order ID)

-Sales per Customer

-Year-over-Year growth

-Monthly trends

-Sub-category profitability

-Customer profit ranking

-🛠️ Tech Stack

-Technology                          Purpose

-📊 Tableau                      Data visualization, dashboard development & analysis

-📄 CSV                          Source datasets
+SUM(Sales),-- SUM(Profit), SUM(Quantity), COUNTD(Customer ID), COUNTD(Order ID), Sales per Customer, Year-over-Year growth, Monthly trends, Sub-category profitability, Customer profit ranking

-🎨 Dashboard Design
+## 🎨 Dashboard Design

 The dashboards were designed with a focus on: